After freelancing in the fashion industry for 15+ years and working with hundreds of FAST students – I can tell you this:

 In a sole proprietorship, profits and losses pass directly through to your personal tax return.
 This simplicity is appealing, but it leaves your personal assets exposed if legal issues arise.

-Forming an LLC (Limited Liability Company) shields your personal property from potential lawsuits related to your freelance business.
+Forming an LLC shields your personal property from potential lawsuits related to your freelance business.
 However, this protection isn’t free – there are setup costs and ongoing state fees involved.

 If you are willing to handle more paperwork (you can always use a service to do this for you; I have never managed my own!), becoming an S-corporation might be worth it because it lets you save on self-employment taxes in some cases.

-If you’re getting hung up on the business and legal side of things, don’t let this be a reason to stall!
 I talk to way too many freelance fashion designers who get stuck here, not taking action just because they’re unsure about all this stuff.
+Don’t let this be a reason to stall.

 My best advice?
-Keep it simple.
-Pick something.
-And get started!
+Pick something and get started!